20×20″ prints are $1,250

 30×30″ prints are $2,500

-In 2003 Ruth and I were photographing in Colorado and were returning to our campground after a rather uneventful day.
-Ruth was driving as always and I was still looking for a photograph, as always.
-As we sped by this really unusual clump of aspen trees I instantly saw that they had photographic potential but the light was all wrong.
-Unbeknownst to us, we were just minutes away from encountering the unique clouds and light which resulted in my photograph “Day’s End.”
+In 2003 my wife Ruth and I were photographing in Colorado and were returning to our campground after a rather uneventful day.
+Ruth was driving, as always, and I was still looking for a photograph, as always.
+As the sun was setting, we sped by this really unusual clump of aspen trees at 50 mph and I instantly saw they had photographic potential but the light was all wrong that evening.

-The next morning we set out just before sunrise and came back to this spot.
-Ruth was surprised that I knew exactly where to go and that I had spotted this scene the previous evening as we went past at 50 mph, as I hadn’t mentioned anything about it to her.
-I knew precisely where to put the camera and tripod and used my 250mm Superachromat lens on my Hasselblad, using Velvia 50 film.
-This lens has perfect color correction and exceptional sharpness which perfectly resolved the details and color differentiations in the leaves.
+The next morning we set out before sunrise and came back to this spot.
+Ruth was surprised that I knew exactly where to go as I hadn’t mentioned anything about seeing it the previous day.
+With this particular scene I knew precisely where to put my camera and tripod and used my 250mm Superachromat lens on my Hasselblad with Velvia 50 film.
+This lens has exceptional sharpness and perfect color correction, and thus perfectly resolved the details and color differentiations in the leaves.

-I waited a couple of minutes until the sunlight was almost in the scene but not quite.
+After the camera was set up, I waited a few minutes until the early rays of sunrise were almost in the scene but not quite.
 You can see a bit of bright sunlight on the background trees at the top of the photo.
-Over the years I’ve learned you can get a marvelous glow to the quality and color of natural light if you can have the rising sun skimming the air over your head but not quite hitting the scene.
-You have to set up before it gets there because you only have 30 seconds or so before it hits the scene with too much contrast.
+Over the years I’ve learned to photograph using that marvelous glowing quality and color of light with the rising sunlight skimming the air over the scene but not hitting it directly.
+The closer the sunlight is to striking the scene the more pronounced the effect.
+You need to set up ahead of time, since you have only 15- 30 seconds before the sunlight hits the scene and spoils the glowing effect with harsh contrast.